epersonate/documentation/docs/installation.md

 sidebar_label: Installation
 ---

-This is a step-by-step tutorial on how to install EPersonate
+This is a step-by-step tutorial on how to install ePersonate

 ## Register